PROFILED BY Savithri Rodrigo

 Q: What’s your ideal date night?

-Q: If you could change one thing about yourself, what would it be?
+Q: If you could change something about yourself, what would it be?